About

 Andrea earned her PhD in Creative Writing from Bath Spa University and was the 2015-2017 Poet Laureate of Michigan’s Upper Peninsula.

 Oh yeah, and her favorite animals are elephants.
+And bison.
+And elephants.

 bio courtesy of Gracie James